Saudi Woman Granted Refugee Status, Could Get Asylum In Australia

 Hey..
 I’m happy ❤️🙏🏻 pic.twitter.com/FJJvz8Kzu0— Rahaf Mohammed رهف محمد القنون (@rahaf84427714) January 9, 2019

 Alqunun's story is anything but usual.
 The 18-year-old captured the world's attention in a series of Twitter posts that at times read like an international thriller — with very real consequences.
 Alqunun's family was abusive, she said, even more so since she had renounced Islam.
-So while on vacation in Kuwait, Alqunun slipped away from from her family and tried to fly to Australia through Thailand.
+So while on vacation in Kuwait, Alqunun slipped away from her family and tried to fly to Australia through Thailand.

 Alqunun was stopped at the Thai airport by Saudi officials, who confiscated her passport and booked her on a flight back to Saudi Arabia.
 But Alqunun barricaded herself in her airport hotel room.
-With the help of friends in Australia, Sweden and Canada — who tweeted on her behalf while she slept — her newly formed Twitter account served as a nonstop plea to western countries to grant her asylum.
+With the help of friends in Australia, Sweden and Canada — who tweeted on her behalf while she slept — her newly formed Twitter account served as a nonstop plea to Western countries to grant her asylum.

+So far, her family members don't appear to have commented publicly on the allegations of abuse.

+However, The Associated Press cited Thailand Immigration Police chief Maj.
+Gen. Surachate Hakparn as saying that Alqunun's father denied the narrative put forth by his daughter.

 "The Australian government is pleased that Ms Rahaf Mohammed Al-Qunun is having her claim for protection assessed by the UNHCR," a spokesperson for Australia's Department of Home Affairs told NPR on Tuesday.